sillsdev/l10nsharp/README.md

 One of two conventions must be used to name xlf files (only the ones for requested languages are loaded into memory, so we need the file names to tell us which ones to load).
-By default, directoryOfInstalledFiles contains files named Whatever.lang.xlf; if LocalizationManager.UseLanguageCodeFolders is true, then they are in folders whose names are the language tags.
+By default, `directoryOfInstalledFiles` contains files named `Whatever.lang.xlf`; if `LocalizationManager.UseLanguageCodeFolders` is true, then they are in folders whose names are the language tags.
 These names must match the target-language declared in the XLF for lazy loading to work properly.
-If the target-language is a multi-part tag (like es-ES), the lang component in the file path may be either the full tag (Whatever.es-ES.xlf or es-ES/Whatever.xlf) or its first component, the actual language tag (Whatever.es.xlf or es/Whatever.xlf).
+If the target-language is a multi-part tag (like `es-ES`), the lang component in the file path may be either the full tag (`Whatever.es-ES.xlf` or `es-ES/Whatever.xlf`) or its first component, the actual language tag (`Whatever.es.xlf` or `es/Whatever.xlf`).

 ## Thread safety

 In general, L10NSharp is not written with thread safety in mind; callers should ensure that only one thread at a time enters L10NSharp methods.
-There is one exception: we have attempted to make the various varieties of GetString thread-safe, but currently only when the xliff translation memory file approach is used.
+There is one exception: we have attempted to make the various varieties of `GetString` thread-safe,.

 ## L10NSharpExtender